 iii) Company becomes a body corporate having perpetual succession from the date of its incorporation

-iv) The company can sue and be sued upon others in its own name
+iv) The company can sue and be sued by others in its name

 Allotment of Corporate Identity Number (CIN)

-At the time of issuing Certificate of Incorporation, the ROC also allots a CIN to the Company which is its unique identity number.
-CIN is a 21 digit alphanumeric code and is to be quoted in every form and correspondence that the company uses.
+At the time of issuing the Certificate of Incorporation, the ROC also allows a CIN to the Company which is its unique identity number.
+CIN is a 21-digit alphanumeric code and is to be quoted in every form and correspondence that the company uses.

 C. COMMENCEMENT OF BUSINESS

-Public Companies and Private Companies not having a share capital can commence its business activities immediately after it has received the Certificate of Incorporation from the Registrar of companies.
+Public Companies and Private Companies not having a share capital can commence their business activities immediately after it has received the Certificate of Incorporation from the Registrar of Companies.

 A Director of the company has to file with the ROC, a declaration in the prescribed form along with fees.
 The declaration states that every subscriber of the Memorandum has paid the value of the shares agreed to be taken by them.
 The contents of the declaration shall be verified by a Company Secretary in practice or a Chartered Accountant or a Cost Accountant in practice.